 If you plan to go on a hike along a trail or track, including the scenic Kokoda Trail, verify with a tour operator whether or not the trails are open and safe before you start your trek.
 Make sure that you have paid any fees necessary before commencing your hike.
 There have been serious attacks at both the northern and southern ends of the trail and there may still be unexploded ordnance from World War II along the trail; visitors should exercise caution while trekking.

 If you are intending to visit Bougainville Island, you should be conscious of the fact that separatist conflicts only recently ended in Bougainville and southern Bougainville still has sporadic occurrences of factional violence.
 Visitors must contact the Bougainville Provincial Administration with their intention to visit the island and once more when they arrive.
-The mountainous area near the Paguna mine are considered a ‘No Go Zone’ and should be avoided.
+The mountainous area near the Panguna mine is considered a ‘No Go Zone’ and should be avoided.

-Cholera outbreaks remain widespread in Papua New Guinea and it is advised that you maintain high levels of food and water related hygiene.
+Cholera outbreaks remain widespread in Papua New Guinea and it is advised that you maintain high levels of food and water-related hygiene.
 Make sure to wash your hands after visiting the bathroom, and before eating.
 Make sure any bottled water you drink has an intact seal, otherwise boil or filter water in a purifier.
 Avoid ice in drinks, food from suspect sources and any raw fruit and vegetables you cannot peel yourself.

 Dengue Fever and Malaria are also a constant threat in Papua New Guinea.
 These diseases are transmitted via mosquitoes and while there is no cure for them there are preventative measures you can take.
 It is recommended you visit your personal doctor to talk about any vaccinations or preventative medications you may have to take.

 Travel in Papua New Guinea is generally considered safest when done through organized tour groups or with the help of your sponsor in the country.
 You should try to dress modestly and avoid wearing jewelry or displaying expensive personal items in public.
-Because the infrastructure in Papua New Guinea is lacking, it is recommended you obtain comprehensive medical insurance with appropriate cover in case you sustain an injury that requires medical evacuation.
+Because the medical infrastructure in Papua New Guinea is lacking, it is recommended you obtain comprehensive travel medical insurance with appropriate cover in case you sustain an injury that requires medical evacuation.